"It's a photobooth where you snap your own photo"

 In the simple act of letting the model be photographer, the dynamic of the photo changes - as does the energy - and therefore the final image.
 As the photographer and model, you are wholly responsible for the images you create of yourself.

-Images taken in an SPP kiosk are immediately available for the user to download and share via Instagram, SMS, Facebook, Twitter, and email.
-Live projection of the images, 4"x6" and 6"x8" printing, and custom social media branding are optional add-ons.
+Images taken in an SPP kiosk are immediately available for the user to download and share via social media.
+Live projection of the images to remote screens, and custom branding are optional add-ons.
 SPP kiosks are also available by the day and for custom build-outs.